YatechDev/CI_PP1_Ninja_Ramen/README.md

 # Ninja Ramen
+### A website for the imaginary Japanese restaurant based in Lincoln, UK.
-(Developer: Mateusz Smalarz aka YatechDev)
+#### (Developer: Mateusz Smalarz aka [YatechDev](https://github.com/YatechDev))

 ![Mockup image](docs/responsiveness.png)

 [Ninja Ramen - Live webpage](https://yatechdev.github.io/CI_PP1_Ninja_Ramen/) (Right click to open in new tab)

-First project portfolio for Code Institute.
-A website for the imaginary Japanese restaurant based in Lincoln, UK.
+My first portfolio project for [Code Institute](https://codeinstitute.net/) where I study for a diploma - <strong>LVL 5 in Full Stack Software Development.</strong>

 The aim of this project is to demonstrate skills in HTML and CSS and only these two languages were used in the development.
 No frameworks or other languages have been used.

+The website is responsive to lower screen resolutions, tablets and mobile phones.
+It is also compatible with all popular web browsers.

+The website is divided into subpages, but all of them are consistent, simple and pleasant to navigate.

 ## Table of Content